 iStar has participated in certain of the Company's investment transactions, as the Company's tenant or either as a seller of land or by providing financing to the Company's Ground Lease tenants.
-Following is a list of transactions in which the Company and iStar have participated for the periods presented.
-These transactions were approved by the Company's independent directors in accordance with the Company's policy with respect to transactions in which iStar is also a participant.
+Following is a list of transactions in which the Company and iStar or other persons deemed to be related parties have participated for the periods presented.
+These transactions were approved by the Company's independent directors in accordance with the Company's policy with respect to related party transactions.